 A study comparing the use of wooden spatulas to the Therabite device for head and neck cancer patients who have mouth opening problems (Trismus Trial)

-This study is comparing wooden spatulas to a device called Therabite.
-Both of these are used to help people who aren’t able to fully open their mouths after radiotherapy for mouth cancer and cancer where the mouth joins the throat (oropharyngeal cancer).
+Both wooden spatulas and a device called Therabite are used to help people who aren’t able to fully open their mouths after radiotherapy.
+This study compared these 2 methods for people who had radiotherapy for mouth cancer and cancer where the mouth joins the throat (oropharyngeal cancer).

-Doctors can use radiotherapy to treat mouth cancer and oropharyngeal cancer.
-Some people find it difficult to open their mouth properly after radiotherapy to the mouth.
-This is because the muscles that you use to open and close your mouth are affected by the radiotherapy.
-It is called
+Some people find it difficult to open their mouth properly after radiotherapy.
+This is because the muscles used to open and close the mouth are affected by the radiotherapy.
+This is called

 The Therabite device is another way to gently stretch the jaw muscles.
-It is a hand operated device you put inside your mouth.
+It is a hand operated device that is put inside the mouth.

-For this study you will use the Therabite device or wooden spatulas before radiotherapy treatment starts and continue during radiotherapy.
-Because the researchers think starting the exercises before radiotherapy will be beneficial.
+For this study people used the Therabite device or wooden spatulas before radiotherapy started and continued during treatment.
+Because the researchers thought starting the exercises before radiotherapy would be beneficial.

-The aim of this trial is to compare Therabite with wooden spatulas to find out
+The aim of this trial was to compare Therabite with wooden spatulas to find which:

 quality of lifethe most